 How do I sleep train with other siblings in the room or house?

 It is more likely to be disruptive if you are sleep training a baby and there is an older sibling in the house, not the other way around.
 Toddlers getting out of bed multiple times a night, as an example, will only likely be disruptive if they share a room.
-If they do share, just move baby into your room until things settle down.
+If they do share, just move the baby into your room until things settle down.

 If you are sleep training your baby, you can talk to the older sibling about what is happening, so they’re aware of why there is some crying and noise and even get them involved in the process where possible.
-If they are room sharing, you can move them out for the few weeks of sleep training and then move them back in to the bedroom when sleep is more settled.
+If they are room sharing, you can move them out for the few weeks of sleep training and then move them back into the bedroom when sleep is more settled.

 Does my baby have to cry?

 I wish I could tell you differently, but crying will be part of the sleep training process.
 Crying is your baby’s form of communication.
 When you start to do things differently through the sleep training process they will likely cry as a way of saying: “mommy and daddy, I’m not used to this”.
-Babies will protest when they are learning a new skill, it is there way of working through it.
-From experience I can say that my babies continued to do a little protest cry when I put them into the crib until they learnt to speak and then they progressed to talking to themselves or singing.
+Babies will protest when they are learning a new skill, it is their way of working through it.
+From experience, I can say that my babies continued to do a little protest cry when I put them into the crib until they learned to speak and then they progressed to talking to themselves or singing.